ahmedkaludi/pwa-for-wp/readme.md

 You can contact us from [here](https://pwa-for-wp.com/contact-us/)

 ## Changelog
+= 1.7.20 (17 SEPTEMBER 2020) =
+* Improvement   : Improved the UI of features section #462
+* Improvement   : Added learn more link after the https status message of PWA  #464
+* Improvement   : Provide option to switch default cache strategy for the user if they have login in the front end #461
+* Improvement   : Change the UI of the after adding the splash screen automatically for the IOS #452
+* Improvement   : Pull request for update readme.md #521

 = 1.7.19 (05 SEPTEMBER 2020) =
 * Bug Fixed     : service worker version after update option panel #478
 * Bug Fixed     : Wrapped all the texts of the pwa-for-wp plugin in the text domain #493